Dictionary of New Zealand Biography

 Can I nominate someone for inclusion?

-We welcome public nominations for the Dictionary, though we cannot promise that any nomination will be accepted.
+We welcome public nominations for the DNZB, though we cannot promise that any nomination will be accepted.
 Our focus is on deceased people who came to prominence after 1960, and people who came to prominence earlier but died after 1998 (the cut-off date for the original print publication series).
 Only in rare cases will we commission a biography outside those parameters.

 Should I use the print or online version?

-Dictionary of New Zealand Biography entries are periodically updated and corrected in their digital form, which makes the website versions the definitive versions.
+DNZB entries are periodically updated and corrected in their digital form, which makes the website versions the definitive versions.
 Biographies published since 2000 are not included in the print volumes.
 We recommend use of the digital versions for all reference and citation purposes.

 Can I contribute an image?